QuiNovas/dynamodb-stream-router/README.rst

     - Filter routes to call on a record using a conditional expression or custom function
     - Conditional expressions are parsed using a custom grammar lexer/parser written with `sly`, so they are really, really fast
     - Route return values include all the information about the execution of that route for debugging
+    - Matching Routes for a record can be prioritized
+    - Supports decoding values stored as JSON strings
+    - Route resolution for a record can be stopped by either arguments when the route is registered or by returning `dynamodb_stream_router.router.Halt()`

 Full API documentation available at https://quinovas.github.io/dynamodb-stream-router